xhrsteven/CrystalsColletorGame/README.md

 <li>Each time when the game starts, the game will change the values of each crystal.</li>
 </ul>
 The random number shown at the start of the game should be between 19 - 120.
-Each crystal should have a random hidden value between 1 - 12 Check out here https://xhrsteven.github.io/CrystalsColletorGame/
+Each crystal should have a random hidden value between 1 - 12 <br>
+Check out here https://xhrsteven.github.io/CrystalsColletorGame/